Dandelion – Taraxacum officinale

 Use it as a base oil for sore muscle ointments or for creams to treat skin irritations & inflammation.
 It can be added to massage oils and used in bodywork.

-Apply regularly to the entire breast area, glowing golden dandelion flower oil can strengthen your immune system.
+Applied regularly to the entire breast area, including the solar plexus, glowing golden dandelion flower oil can strengthen your immune system.
 Dandelion Blossom Oil can be used for general all-over massage, as well as to relieve tension.
 Use the infused oil, as a soothing base for homemade body balm.

 Dandelion is vital for people who cram far too much into their lives, leaving little room for relaxation, spiritual or emotional expression or reflection, until the point is reached where they no longer know how to be quiet or relaxed.
 Such harsh physical demands and unexpressed inner life creates great tension, especially in the muscles of the neck and shoulders.
 Dandelion helps to release this tension, allowing the body to relax and emotions to be released and expressed.